satishdotpatel/satishdotpatel.github.io/_posts/2023-08-29-mitigate-ddos-using-fastnetmon-and-gobgp.markdown

 ### Install FastNetmon

 FastNetMon is awesome tool to detect DDoS in 2 second and take action according your need.
-In our case I am sending bgp null route to drop target IP to protect our infrastucture.
+In our case I am sending bgp null route to drop target IP to protect our infrastructure.

-FastNetMon comes with goBGP program which is written in GO language which support all BGP functinality.
+FastNetMon comes with goBGP program which is written in GO language which support all BGP functionality.
 I will create iBGP peer with my router to send bgp route and community string to upstream ISP to drop targeted IP.

 You need to install wget tool before starting this tool.
 Just follow official website for help: https://fastnetmon.com/install/